ecyrb/sim-racing-notes/docs/bathurst.md

 ![](img/sample_track_map.png)

 In the above, **C** is the current focused car, as represented by **A** on the JRT overlay. **B** is the stopped car from exhibit A above (#16 is the BMW "coming down the mountain").
-To switch from this view, to the view shown in exhibit A at the top (coming down the mountain) I simply pressed `*8 <enter>`, and my focus was changed to the #8 Ferrari.
+To switch from this view, to the view shown in exhibit X in the first image at the top, I simply pressed `*8 <enter>`, and my focus was changed to the #8 Ferrari.
 (The white and yellow circles highlighting the focused car and slow car are configurable features of JRT.)
 And to answer the obvious question: Yes, I do use an overlay that covers most of my screen, and I like it that way.

 ### References